 Dear Karen,

 Your letter tells me that you are a caring and conscientious teacher.
-Being a sub is never easy, and it’s clear to me that you walked into a difficult first grade class on a difficult day.
+Being a sub is never easy, and its clear to me that you walked into a difficult first grade class on a difficult day.
 Valentines Day tends to be a day of excitement, which begins as soon as the students enter the classroom.

 You brought up two different issues.